maityamit/Flutter-App-Development-Learn/README.md

 # Flutter App by Amit
-Various Flutter App 📱 built using Dart in Android Studio.
+Various Flutter App 📱 built using Dart in Android Studio .

 ## ⚙️ Technology Used